 The Surveillance Camera Code presents a 'single set of guiding principles that are applicable to all surveillance camera systems in public places' and 'allows a system operator to establish a clear rationale' for deployment 'which helps ensure compliance with other legal duties' (Home Office 2021: 8).
-This 'covers technology systems that are associated with, or otherwise connected with, surveillance cameras' and 'applies to the use of surveillance camera systems as defined by Section 29(6)' of https://doi.org/10.2012/piece-2021:67, 7).
+This 'covers technology systems that are associated with, or otherwise connected with, surveillance cameras' and 'applies to the use of surveillance camera systems as defined by Section

+29(6)' of the Protection of Freedoms Act 2012 (Home Office 2021: 6, 7).
 Wider discussions of the Code specify both that specific technologies (such as drones) are 'already covered under the general definition of surveillance camera systems' and that 'the fact that the Code is principles based rather than technology specific helps to ensure it does not rapidly get out of date as technologies and use cases develop' (Gov.UK 2021).9